 Healthy Sleep Tips For Women

 Did you know that men and women have different sleep experiences?
 On the whole, women report more sleep disturbances than men.
-Our 2007 Sleep In America poll reports that two-thirds of women experience a sleep problem at least a few nights each week and as many as half report waking up feeling un-refreshed.
-As a result, we've developed a list of healthy sleep tips specifically for our female readers.
-And of course, don't miss our general healthy sleep tips here.
+NSF's 2007 Sleep In America poll reports that two-thirds of women experience a sleep problem at least a few nights each week and as many as half report waking up feeling un-refreshed.
+As a result, here's a list of healthy sleep tips specifically for female readers.
+And of course, don't miss NSF' general healthy sleep tips here.

 Maintain a Cool Bedroom Environment